Life As a Petroleum Pump System Operator

-In the United States, there were 41,800 jobs for Petroleum Pump System Operator in 2016.
+There were about 41,800 jobs for Petroleum Pump System Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 2.9% which is below the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Petroleum Pump System Operator by 2026.
-The BLS estimates 4,300 yearly job openings in this field.
+There will be an estimated 4,300 positions for Petroleum Pump System Operator per year.

 The states with the most job growth for Petroleum Pump System Operator are Utah, North Dakota, and South Dakota.
 Watch out if you plan on working in Missouri, California, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 Do Petroleum Pump System Operators Make A Lot Of Money?